tsinis/sealed_world/.github/pull_request_template.md

 <!--
   Thanks for contributing!

-  Provide a description of your changes below and a general summary in the title
+  Provide a description of your changes below and a general summary in the title.

-  Please look at the following checklist to ensure that your PR can be accepted quickly:
 -->

 ## Description